Patent ductus arteriosus (PDA) is an unclosed hole in the heart's aorta.

 - Poor growth

-Medication may be used to help close the PDA.
-The medication will help tighten the muscle in the wall of the PDA to close it.
+- Medicine to tighten the muscle in the wall of the PDA to help it close

 American Heart Association http://www.heart.org

 The College of Family Physicians of Canada http://www.cfpc.ca

 Congenital patent ductus arteriosus (PDA).
 Cincinnati Children's website.
 Available at: http://www.cincinnatichildrens.org/health/p/pda.
 Accessed March 5, 2021.

 Mezu-Ndubuisi OJ, Agarwal G, et al. Patent ductus arteriosus in premature neonates.
 Drugs.
 2012 May 7;72(7):907-916.

 Patent ductus arteriosus.
 Kids Health—Nemours Foundation website.
 Available at: http://kidshealth.org/parent/medical/heart/patent%5Fductus%5Farteriosus.html.
 Accessed March 5, 2021.